Larkoss/mapbox/README.md

 ## Data Workflow

-The repository shows the same workflow described in the logbook:

 - Source building data was available in GML format.
 - Intermediate converted files were stored as GeoJSON.
 - Final rendered data was prepared in WGS84 GeoJSON for direct use in the web map.